 Freely Usable Images A very good collection of freely usable images from http://unsplash.com.
 Search over a million images and use as desired.
 If you're having trouble with Malware or Viruses on your Windows machine, you might try one or all of these sites:

 Apple Macintosh I have been trying to absorb Mac/iPhone knowledge.
 I starting using a Mac-Mini in 2006.
 I started a blog, though now dormant.
 I purchased the Genealogy program "Reunion" and have grown to appreciate it, especially for printing customized charts with pictures.
-It also has also led to membership in local Mac Genealogy Groups (DVMUG in Walnut Creek, TMUG in Pleasanton SLMUG in San Leandroand SVMUG in Silicon Valley.
+It also has also led to membership in local Mac Genealogy Groups (DVMUG in Walnut Creek, TMUG in Pleasanton (now defunct) SLMUG in San Leandroand SVMUG in Silicon Valley.
 I also started a Macintosh Genealogy group called MacGen in April 2009.